shelleymcq/Team-Profile-Generator/README.md

 * [Testing](#Testing)
 * [Questions](#Questions)
 ## Installation
-Download this package and run node install.
+Download this package and run node install for the dependencies.
 ## Usage
+Use node index.js from the command line to initiate app.

 Follow this link to watch a video demonstration of the app: https://youtu.be/o-iPcZrYW1A

 ![teambuilder screenshot](teambuilder.png)
 ## Testing
 none at this time